duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 {% endraw %}

 That's it!
-All we had to provide were the name of the function, the names of the parameters, and the text of our SQL `MACRO`.
+All we had to provide were the name of the function, the names of the parameters, and the text of our SQL macro.

 ### Testing the Extension